snqureshi/best-of-bangtan/README.md

 - Home page with videos & clickable titles that route to information page
 - Information page rendering title, artist, year of release, duration, stand-out lyrics, spotify link, youtube video, as well as the rating, review and author.
 - Use forms to submit new favorite songs and update Airtable.
-- Search page to find songs by year
+- Search page to find songs by title
 - Navigation bar with clickable links that route to their respective pages (drop down menu for mobile viewing)

 #### PostMVP

-- Delete posts from the homepage
+- Delete posts from the details page
 - if multiple reviews are available for one song, display all reviews fav lyrics, ratings, and authors in the information page instead of having multiple information page for the same song.
 - Allow users to submit links to covers of the song titles on the form page
 - Advanced CSS to improve user experience (hovers, animations)